Workday Project Timeline

 - Launch an interactive training catalog on the Modernization website, where employees can get recommendations for training based on the roles they’ll have in Workday.

-- Complete User Acceptance Testing.
-Begin resolving defects found during UAT.
+- Completed User Acceptance Testing.
+Began resolving defects found during UAT.

-- Collect employee leave accrual balances to upload into Workday.
+- Collected employee leave accrual balances to upload into Workday.

-- Update training materials based on feedback from User Acceptance Testing.
+- Updated training materials based on feedback from User Acceptance Testing.

-- Complete step-by-step training Reference Guides for Workday business processes and finish uploading them to the Workday Knowledge Base, where they will be available digitally and as downloadable Word documents.
+- Completed step-by-step training Reference Guides for Workday business processes and finished uploading them to the Workday Knowledge Base, where they are available digitally and as downloadable Word documents.

-- Continue resolving defects found in UAT to complete the Test stage.
+- Continued resolving defects found in UAT to complete the Test stage.

-- Complete the final round of role-to-position mapping to ensure the most up-to-date data before launch.
+- Completed the final round of role-to-position mapping to ensure the most up-to-date data before launch.

-- Finalize the cutover plan and communicate key dates with stakeholders.
+- Finalized the cutover plan and communicated key dates with stakeholders.

-- Train the entire University to use the new system using a combination of instructor-led and self-directed courses and guides.
+- Trained the entire University to use the new system using a combination of instructor-led and self-directed courses and guides.

-- Begin the Deploy stage of the project.
+- Began the Deploy stage of the project.

-- Finalize the supervisory organization and Foundation Data Model.
+- Finalized the supervisory organization and Foundation Data Model.

-- Launch the Workday service desk, which will be part of the main WSU service desk, to help answer questions and troubleshoot issues.
+- Launched the Workday Service Desk to help answer questions and troubleshoot issues.

-- Starting December 16, WSU will begin Workday to handle payroll processing and human resources activities.
+- On December 16, Workday began to handle payroll processing and human resources activities.

 Support stage: January 2021 – January 2022 and beyond

-- January 1: All of Workday will be available for use University-wide.
+- January 1: All of Workday available for use University-wide.